Abdullah-Shibib/Aim-Training-Simulator/README.md

 Features:

-Different types of targets:
+Different types of targets-

 Regular Target: Starts small and grows gradually.

 Moving Target: Moves across the screen with varying speeds.

 Fast Shrinking Target: Shrinks faster than regular targets.

-Power-ups:
+Power-ups-
 Extra Life: Grants an additional life if the player collects it.

 Slow Motion: Slows down the movement of targets for a limited time.

 Larger Targets: Increases the size of all targets for a limited time.

 Top Bar Display: Shows essential information during gameplay, including elapsed time, hit count, hit rate, and remaining lives.